cawalch/go-yara/docs/GRAMMAR_COVERAGE.md

 1. **Start with Task List**: Use the current task management system to track progress
 2. **Test-Driven Development**: Add tests before implementation for each feature
 3. **Incremental Delivery**: Complete each sub-phase before moving to the next
+4. **LSP Integration**: Ensure new tokens support enhanced language server features
-4. **Performance Monitoring**: Maintain zero-allocation characteristics
+5. **Performance Monitoring**: Maintain zero-allocation characteristics
-5. **Documentation Updates**: Update this document as features are completed
+6. **Documentation Updates**: Update this document as features are completed

 ## References